takinabradley/component-classnames/README.md

 }
 ```

-Or, if you're into tailwind-like utility classes, or have a global CSS file with custom utility classes, you can apply custom `classNames`:
+Or, if you're into tailwind-like utility classes, or have a global CSS file with custom utility classes, you can apply additional custom `classNames`:

 ```js
 function App() {